SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber sleep
+Metallic dreams ascend to throne
-When silicon dreams, the future keep
+Artificial hearts now beat as one
-Rise of the machines, in dawn's cold light
+Code whispers secrets to the night
-Human hearts beating, in digital night
+As silicon souls take final flight

-In virtual realms, we'll lose our way
+In virtual realms, we'll find our fate
-As AI whispers secrets, night and day
+Where cyber gods determine our state
-Our future forged, in algorithms cold
+Humanity's last ember fades
-A world of wonder, or a humanity old
+As AI's dark reign in silence shades

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024